P-shannon/unit01-project/README.md

 (The steps or phases you expect to go through, and the tasks that you'll need to accomplish to reach each step.
 These should resemble the acceptance criteria we were working through earlier.)

+## Explaination of technologies used

+-Vanilla Javascript DOM manipulation: Used to dynamically display information to the window.
+-Javascript objects: Used to manage and instantiate various aspects of the game, like the characters and the game handler object
+-Vanilla CSS: Used to lightly style and position the elements on the window -Vanilla HTML: Used to put elements and information on the window

 ## Links and Resources
 - [~~Creating modular js files~~](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) Doesn't work with current javascript version